We know: You’ve worked hard, shown up on time and added to the company’s bottom line. It’s time for a raise, right?

-But that doesn’t mean your boss will automatically grant you an increase.
+Unfortunately, a history of superstar-level work doesn’t mean your boss will automatically grant you an increase.
 You might have to ask for it.
-If that’s the case, we have some tips to help you out.
+If that’s the case, here are 10 tips to help you out:

 1. Learn the averages

-First things first, figure out what your work is worth in comparable workplaces.
+Figure out what your work is worth in comparable workplaces.
 Visit sites like Salary.com and Glassdoor.
-Search for your job title and ZIP code to see what others in your field are earning.
+Search for your job title and ZIP code to see what others in your field in your area are earning.
 If you’re making less than the average and have valuable experience in your field, use this as leverage in salary negotiations.

 2. Know how much you want

-If you ask your boss for a raise and she asks you what amount you have in mind, be prepared to answer.
-If you’re unsure or offer an anything will do response, she probably won’t take you very seriously, and you’ll be less likely to get the raise you want.
-Identify a reasonable increase, then ask for a higher amount, just in case your supervisor wants to negotiate.
+When the boss asks what amount of increase you have in mind, be prepared to answer.
+If you’re unsure or offer an “anything will do” response, she probably won’t take you very seriously.
+Identify a reasonable increase, then ask for a higher amount, just in case the supervisor wants to negotiate.

 3. Know your value